Miles Community College Athletic Facilities

 Denton Field received its name from American Legion Coach Doug Denton for his prominance in baseball and other Miles City athletic circles in 1966.
 His teams won six state titles and runner-up seven times from 1936-1950.
 (Information courtesy of the Miles City Youth Baseball Association website).

 The Miles Community College Baseball Team, in cooperation with Miles City Youth Baseball Association, built a new indoor practice facility in 2015.
 An 8000 square foot, fully turfed indoor facility gives both the Pioneer baseball team and also the local youth organization the opportunity to practice during the Winter months.
 Equipped with two full length cages, three full length bullpens, and various workout equipment.
 The “Reaper” as it has been nicknamed, is a top shelf facility that will improve the level of competition at both the collegiate and local levels.

 The Miles Community College golf team practices out at Miles City's Town and Country Club.
 The golf course is a nine-hole course set up with an 18-hole tee boxes.
 The T&C Club is a semi-private golf, social, and dining facility in Miles City.
 The course, lounge, and restaurant are open to the public as well as memberships are available for both golf and social events.

 The course is laid out among trees, bunkers, and even some water among the nine holes.
 Each hole has multiple tee boxes that are configured for different yardages for men and women.

 Men = In (3272 yards) + Out (3318 yards) = 6590 yards (par 72)

 Women = In (2516 yards) + Out (2941 yards) = 5457 yards (par 73)

 For more information about the Town and Country Club, visit their website.

-Fundraising is currently underway for an indoor arena for year-round practice for MCC's rodeo team and equine program.
-For more information on the project, visit the official site of the project.
+For more information on the project, visit the official site of the MCC Ag Advancement Center.